Sae Wylfing is a most unusual craft that attracts attention from all who see the boat.

 We are taking the Woodbridge Riverside Trust's community activities out to the wider public to raise awareness of the current developments around the waterfront site in Woodbridge.
 It is interesting to go to new locations and if you want to be involved, please contact us.
 We particularly appreciate getting the word out to young people about this project that is going places.

-If you are arranging a Maritime event in 2022, WRT would like to hear from you as we should be going afloat this year.
+If you are arranging a Maritime event in 2024, WRT would like to hear from you as the boat is afloat this year.

 Anglo-Saxon warriors at Weird & Wonderful Wood, Haughley Park